 Subaru markets its vehicles as safe and long lasting and with a promoted reputation as one of the most reliable auto manufacturers in the U.S. Purchasers of Subaru vehicles may have paid a premium for their Subaru vehicle due to the reputation and marketing messages.
 In addition to being placed at risk of serious injury or death due to fuel pump failure, purchasers may have suffered financial loss due to repair costs, vehicle value losses and other damages.

-People whose Subaru vehicle which has been affected by the DENSO fuel pump failure may be eligible for compensation.
-Whether or not a vehicle has experienced fuel pump failure, owners or operators of certain 2013-2019 Subaru vehicles including Subaru Forester, Impreza, Outback, Ascent, Crosstrek, WRX, and Legacy automobiles should seek legal advice.
+People whose Subaru vehicle which has been affected by the DENSO fuel pump failure may be eligible to file a Subaru fuel pump lawsuit.
+Whether or not a vehicle has experienced fuel pump failure, owners or operators of certain 2013-2019 Subaru vehicles including Subaru Forester, Impreza, Outback, Ascent, Crosstrek, WRX, and Legacy automobiles may be eligible for compensation.

 What is the Subaru Lawsuit About?

 A large number of complaints have been reported about fuel pump failure in Subaru automobiles.
 The company issued a recall for four of its models from the 2019 production year, Outback, Impreza, Legacy and Ascent.
 It appears however, that other vehicles with the same fuel pump issues were not included in the recalls.
 Complaints have also been lodged for the 2019 Subaru forester and for other models from years 2013 through 2018.

 Subaru has built its reputation on “safety and reliability” and charges a premium for their cars that will reportedly maintain the value, remaining safe and dependable for many years.
 A fuel pump that fails may place the vehicle occupants at risk of injury and death.

 The vehicle owner may also have paid more for the reputation and may suffer financial loss when the vehicle loses value due to fraudulent claims of safety by the manufacturer.